ObeyHack/Workshop_Network_ex1/README.md

 # Exercise #1: Benchmarking Throughput

 ## Goal
 The goal of this exercise is to learn how to measure point-to-point (unidirectional) throughput, by writing a C/C++ benchmark application on top of TCP sockets.
+/home/michael/CLionProjects/Workshop-Network-ex1/cmake-build-debug/client
+Running client...
+Troughput for 1 bytes is 4.405286

+Troughput for 2 bytes is 8.810573

+Troughput for 4 bytes is 16.194332

+Troughput for 8 bytes is 35.087719

+Troughput for 16 bytes is 13.698630

+Troughput for 32 bytes is 131.687243

+Troughput for 64 bytes is 239.700375

+Troughput for 128 bytes is 391.437309

+Troughput for 256 bytes is 766.467066

+Troughput for 512 bytes is 1765.517241

+Process finished with exit code 0

 ## Makefile
 create 2 objects: **server** and **client**.